BREAKING: Kelly Oubre Jr. to Undergo Surgery, Miss Several Weeks - NewsBreak

 NEW YORK (AP) — Jalen Brunson scored a career-high 38 points, Julius Randle had 25 points and 13 rebounds, and the New York Knicks beat the San Antonio Spurs 117-114 on Wednesday night.
 Brunson added seven rebounds and six assists for the Knicks, who won their third straight since...

-CLEVELAND (AP) — Evan Mobley's 14-foot jumper with four seconds left — off an assist from Donovan Mitchell — helped the Cleveland Cavaliers rally for a 90-88 victory Wednesday night over the Phoenix Suns, who lost their fourth straight.
-Mitchell finished with just 20 points two nights...
+CLEVELAND — Evan Mobley's 14-foot jumper with four seconds left — off an assist from Donovan Mitchell — helped the Cleveland Cavaliers rally for a 90-88 victory Wednesday night over the Phoenix Suns, who lost their fourth straight.
+Mitchell finished with just 20 points two nights after...

-Bradley Beal, Zach LaVine headline NBA players who become trade eligible January 15

-With 2023 officially here, the NBA season is near its halfway point.
-However, there is still a lot of basketball left, so some teams might be working behind the scenes to get their final pieces.
-With the NBA trade deadline getting closer on Feb.
-9 and rumors swirling, their window for change is closing.

 Comments / 0